Mouna

 Pure Plant as a Mediterranean Argument, Not a Dietary Compromise

 The most useful frame for understanding Mouna is not the category label of plant-based dining, which carries associations formed mostly outside the Mediterranean tradition.
 In the Balearic and broader Spanish kitchen, vegetables have always held a structural role: the sofregit base of slow-cooked onion and tomato, the charred aubergines of escalivada, the slow-roasted peppers that define so many Catalan preparations.
 What Mouna does is press further into that tradition rather than departing from it.
-The We're Smart recognition the restaurant holds is built around a European framework that evaluates vegetable-focused kitchens on their own terms, measuring depth of technique and ingredient quality rather than applying a modified version of the conventional fine-dining scorecard.
+The We're Smart recognition the restaurant holds reflects its focus on vegetable-led cooking and ingredient quality.

 Mediterranean Roots as Structural Logic